UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/TroubleShooting.md

   # Q8: Connect Successfully!
 I connected to the cars WiFi and can see the camera image but the car is not responding to the wheel/movement controls.
   A8:
 The wifi Robot Car support multiple mobile phones to see the image at the same time, but only one control port to control your car.

 So,only one mobile phone can control the car to run .

 If you want to control your car Please ensure only one phone connect the car .

+What's more, reboot your Robot car and your app.